stingerfun/Extended-Gamma-Sprinkled-Model-/README.md

 ## 📖 Background

 Crossover interference (COI) refers to the non-random distribution of crossover events along chromosomes during meiosis.
-The standard gamma-sprinkled model accounts for positive interference and no interference but ignores potential negative interference, which has been reported in various organisms including *Neurospora*, yeast, *Drosophila*, *Arabidopsis*, and several crop species.
+The standard gamma-sprinkled model accounts for the co-presence of two mechanisms, positive interference and no interference, but ignores the potential contribution  of negative interference, which has been reported in various organisms including *Neurospora*, yeast, *Drosophila*, *Arabidopsis*, and several plant species.

 Our extended model uses a mixture of three gamma distributions to capture the full spectrum of interference patterns that may occur simultaneously on the same chromosome.